Lillard leads 3-point barrage, Blazers beat Nuggets 123-109

 They were plenty good on this night.

 “I talked about it quite a lot during the week, can we guard the 3-point line?”
 Nuggets coach Michael Malone said.
-“Too many breakdowns.
-To win a playoff game, especially when you’re undermanned, you have to be on point with everything.
-You can have great discipline, and we didn’t have it.”
+“Too many breakdowns.”

 CJ McCollum added 21 points and Anthony scored 18 in his first playoff game against the team that drafted him 18 years ago.